A central limit theorem for the two-sided descent statistic on Coxeter groups: Higher moments of T

-If $W_n=\cox{B}_n$, we obtain the following list of (joint) moments up to degree 4.
-The result for $ \EE(U_n^4) $ corresponds to \cref{l:fmB} and the result for $ \EE((T_n-\EE(T_n))^4) $ to \cref{l:fourthmomentB}.
+For $W_n=\cox{B}_n$ we display the list of (joint) moments up to degree 4 in Table~\ref{tableB}.
+The result for $ \EE(U_n^4) $ corresponds to Lemma~\ref{l:fmB} and the result for $ \EE((T_n-\EE(T_n))^4) $ to Proposition~\ref{p:fourthmomentB}.
 The moments in boldface were already known before and can be found in \cite{KahleStump2018}.

 \end{appendix}